landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 This is most commonly done through literal blueprints (e.g., actor subclasses), but there are other similar systems to achieve this, such as UDeveloperSettings.

-Raw pointers (including TObjectPtr, which is mostly useless) are force loaded before you have a chance to read them, while soft pointers (TSoftObjectPtr) are loaded on demand by your code.
+Raw pointers and TObjectPtr are force loaded before you have a chance to read them, while soft pointers (TSoftObjectPtr) are loaded on demand by your code.
 Soft pointers store a path to the asset and act as weak pointers after they've been loaded.